aazaff/quantitativeFossils.R/README.md

 The next module will add support for several dual-concept diversity indices (e.g., True Shannon's Entropy) to some of these modules.

++ v.0.033 - Added [downloadPaleogeography( )](#downloadpaleogeography-) function.
+Downloads a map of paleocontinent orientation as a shapefile.
+Accepts an age between 541 and 0 mys.
 + v.0.032 - Added [ageRanges( )](#ageranges-) function, which finds the age range of each taxon.
 Changed [abundanceMatrix( )](#abundancematrix-) and [presenceMatrix( )](#presencematrix-) to accept taxon ranks other than genus.
 + v.0.031 - Fixed a bug with the error messages for [resampleIndividuals( )](#resampleindividuals-) and [subsampleIndividuals( )](#subsampleindividuals-)
 + v.0.030 - Added [partitionDiversity.R](#partitiondiversityr) module.